ZachLebowitz038/Zach-1/Project: Formatting with Markdown.md

 According to a National Parks Service [2024 fiscal report](https://npshistory.com/publications/diversity/nagpra/ann-rpt/2024.pdf), over 3.6 million associated funerary objects reported since 1990 have fully completed their repatriation process as well as over half the human remains first identified since NAGPRA’s 1990 enactment.

-The process is still incomplete for over 700,000 associated funerary objects and 90,000 human remains.
+The process is still incomplete for:
+* Over 700,000 associated funerary objects
+* 90,000 human remains.

 Hayes said another obstacle to repatriation for museums is an inability to dedicate proper time, staff and resources to the process.